The Act of Hubris

 Attempting to Ride the Wave is an instant action.

-Physical Augmentation: A vampire need only spend one point of Vitae to augment all physical actions they take in a turn.
-Any dicepool based on a physical attribute gains bonus dice equal to that vampire’s Blood Potency and enjoys the 8-again rule.
+Physical Augmentation: A vampire need only spend one point of Vitae to augment a physical action.
+This grants any dicepool based on a physical bonus dice equal to that vampire’s Blood Potency and the 8-again rule.

 Humanity: A vampire’s Morality is renamed to Humanity.
 It’s still a trait rated 0 to 5, has the same sins listed and each level, and provokes crises of conscience as normal.